Fast Approximation Algorithms for Euclidean Minimum Weight Perfect Matching: Introduction

 \section{Introduction}

 A \emph{perfect matching} in a graph $G$ is a subset of edges such that each vertex of $G$ is incident to exactly one edge in the subset.
 When each edge $e$ of $G$ has a real weight $w_e$, then the \emph{minimum weight perfect matching problem} is to find a perfect matching $M$ that minimizes the weight $\sum_{e\in M}w_e$.
-In case where the vertices are points in the Euclidean plane and we have a complete graph where each edge $e$ has weight $w_e$ equal to the Euclidean distance between its two endpoints, then we call it \emph{Euclidean minimum weight perfect matching problem}.
+If the vertices are points in the Euclidean plane and we have a complete graph where each edge $e$ has weight $w_e$ equal to the Euclidean distance between its two endpoints, we call this the \emph{Euclidean minimum weight perfect matching problem}.

 The Euclidean minimum weight perfect matching problem can be solved in polynomial time by applying Edmonds' blossom algorithm~\cite{edmonds1965maximum, edmonds1965paths} to the complete graph where the edge weights are the Euclidean distances between the edge endpoints.
 Gabow~\cite{Gab1972} and Lawler~\cite{lawler2001combinatorial} have shown how Edmonds' algorithm can be implemented to achieve the runtime $O(n^3)$ on graphs with $n$ vertices.
 This implies an $O(n^3)$ runtime for the Euclidean minimum weight perfect matching problem on point sets of size $n$.
-By exploiting the geometry of the problem Vaidja~\cite{vaidya1988geometry} developed an algorithm for the Euclidean minimum weight perfect matching problem with runtime $O(n^{\frac{5}{2}}\log n)$.
+By exploiting the geometry of the problem Vaidya~\cite{vaidya1988geometry} developed an algorithm for the Euclidean minimum weight perfect matching problem with runtime $O(n^{\frac{5}{2}}\log n)$.
 In 1998, Varadarajan~\cite{varadarajan1998divide} improved on this result by presenting an $O(n^{\frac{3}{2}}\log^5(n))$ algorithm that uses geometric divide and conquer.
 This is the fastest exact algorithm currently known for the Euclidean minimum weight perfect matching problem.